Boren Fellowship Basics

 Length of Study

 Boren Fellowship awards are made for a minimum of 12 weeks and maximum of 24 months.
-Overseas programs can be no longer than one year.
 Boren-funded programs can begin no earlier than June 1, 2014 and no later than March 1, 2015.
+Overseas programs may begin no later than March 1, 2015 and can be no longer than one year.

 Boren Fellowships promote long term linguistic and cultural immersion.
 Therefore, all overseas study must be a minimum of 12 weeks, and preference will be given to applicants proposing overseas programs of 6 months or longer.
 However, applicants proposing overseas programs of 3-6 months, especially those in the STEM (science, technology, engineering, and mathematics) fields are encouraged to apply.